-6. Plug in the lighting power cord, according to the supplier's instructions and verify that all lighting systems are functioning.
+6. Plug in the lighting power cord according to the supplier's instructions and verify that all lighting systems are functioning.
+Use the two spring clips along the inside of one of the tow bar arms to secure the power cord.